-Goodwood Revival Gold Tour 2022 A luxury fifteen day fully escorted self-drive tour by Backwater Classic Car Tours to the world’s premier classic motoring event Inclusive of historic landmarks, scenic villages, gardens and motor related venues hosted in five four-star hotels all set in exquisite settings
+Goodwood Revival Gold Tour 2022 6th - 20th September A luxury fifteen day fully escorted self-drive tour by Backwater Classic Car Tours to the world’s premier classic motoring event Inclusive of historic landmarks, scenic villages, gardens, and motor related venues hosted in five four-star hotels all set in exquisite settings

-Day One … Tuesday 30th August - Oakley Court - dinner tonight is at the hotel.
+Day One … Tuesday 6th September - Oakley Court - dinner tonight is at the hotel.
 Once you have collected your car at Heathrow it’s just a 20-minute drive to The Oakley Court Hotel at Windsor with time to relax before our Welcome Dinner and tour briefing in the Conservatory this evening.
 In 2012, The Oakley Court proudly hosted the Team GB ‘Canoeing Sprint’ and ‘Rowing’ teams during the Summer Olympics.
 The hotel is just over 3 miles from Windsor Castle.
-River trips available.
-Day Two… Wednesday 31st August - Oakley Court - dinner tonight is at the hotel.
-We have a Guided Tour of Windsor Castle and St. George's Chapel, and Thames private boat trip.
-You can’t say Windsor without conjuring up images of the world’s oldest and largest inhabited castle, the changing of the guard, Eton College, the River Thames, stunning architecture and beautiful scenery.
+Day Two… - Oakley Court - dinner tonight is at the hotel.
+Windsor Coach Tour + Thames private boat trip You can’t say Windsor without conjuring up images of the world’s oldest and largest inhabited castle, the changing of the guard, Eton College, the River Thames, stunning architecture and beautiful scenery.
 From the time of its creation, Windsor Castle was associated not only with wealth and advanced architecture, but also with royalty that lived in it.
 With its thousand-year occupation by the royal family of England, Windsor castle represents the longest-occupied palace in Europe and one of the most visited tourists’ attractions in England.
 The Castle is on a small hill alongside the river Thames, a location that was previously used by both Celts and Romans who reinforced the area with forts and hill forts.
 The original Windsor castle (one of nine castles that were created around London) was built in the 11th century as a simple mote and baley castle, created predominately from wood.
 Henry, I became attached to the castle, intending for it to become a royal house for the English crown and this started the age of gradual reconstruction from its simple design to the magnificent form it now possesses.

 Backwater Classic Car Tours Skylark Way - Barnham - West Sussex- PO22 0FA - UK firstname.lastname@example.org - +44(0)1243820041- www.backwatertours.co.uk